crowdbotics-apps/alpha-efficiency-ma-17431/README.md

-# Crowdbotics React Native scaffold
+# Alpha Efficiency Magazine React Native scaffold

 After cloning this repo, you will need to install the dependencies: